lSara-MM/Project-II-RPG/docs/README.md

 * Different puzzles and riddles

-* Classic turn-based RPG mechanics with multiple abilities
+* Turn-based RPG mechanics with multiple abilities

 * Shop and innovative forge system